 At about 10:45 a.m., officers went to serve a felony arrest warrant in the 800 block of Oak West Drive.
-They say a man there was wanted for aggravated robbery.
+They say Lockett, who was wanted for aggravated robbery, was at the home.

-HPD officials say preliminary information from the scene is that the suspect began shooting at officers, who fired back.
-The man was hit, and Houston police later confirmed that he died.
-His identity has not been released while family members are being notified of his death.
+HPD officials say information from the scene is that Lockett began shooting at officers, who then returned fired.
+Lockett was hit, and it was later confirmed that he died.

-Houston Police Chief Troy Finner said the man was sitting in his car in the driveway when the officers pulled up in front of the residence in a marked vehicle and he immediately began firing before the officers got out of the car.
+Houston Police Chief Troy Finner said Lockett was sitting in his car in the driveway when officers pulled up in front of the residence in a marked vehicle and he immediately began firing before the officers got out of the car.

-The officers were not hurt, Finner said.
-They will be placed on administrative leave during the investigation.
-At least one HPD vehicle was hit by gunfire, according to Finner.
+No officers were hurt, according to Finner, but they will be placed on administrative leave during the investigation.